Sara Anton M.A, MPhil (Cantab), BSc, Dip Psych, UKCP (accred)

 Where I work:

-I have a home practice in Hampstead Garden Suburb - a 10 minute walk from Golders Green - Tuesday day and evenings.
-On Mondays I practice from Terapia, which is on East End Road in East Finchley.
+I work either using zoom or I have a home practice in Hampstead Garden Suburb - a 10 minute walk from Golders Green - Monday afternoon, Tuesday and Wednesday day and evenings.
 My room is bright, comfortable and welcoming, with lots of games and art materials for children - and you can be assured of privacy and confidentiality.

 Training, qualifications & experience